alexwkleung/eva-st-util/README.md

 Simple wrapper utility around unist syntax tree utils.

-I wanted a more efficient way of doing these conversions without having to install a chain of dependencies and setting up the parser every time I want to work with Markdown.
+I wanted a more efficient way of using these utilities without having to install a chain of dependencies and setting up the parser every time I want to work with Markdown.

 This is ESM-only.